 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-CrowdStreet appeals to investors who want a broader commercial real-estate opportunity set, while EquityMultiple often fits users who want a more focused mix of equity, income, and credit structures.
+CrowdStreet appeals to investors who want a broader commercial real-estate marketplace, while EquityMultiple often fits investors who want a more focused mix of equity, income, and credit structures with lower starting minimums.

 Download the alternative investment decision matrix.